COVINGTON CITY - LOUISIANA

 the New Orleans area daily.

 tonnage handled by New Orleans' ports is higher than any other port in the

 country.
 More than 480 million tons of foreign and domestic cargo were handled

-In keeping with Downtown
+In keeping with

-around the city.
+streets around the city.
 Furthermore, parking is free of charge.

-Covington offers a wide array
+Covington offers a

-Heritage Festival, Bluesberry Festival,
+Re-Enactment, Heritage Festival, Bluesberry Festival,

 Home Tours, Christmas in the Country, the St. Tammany Parish Fair, Makin' Music

 Festival, Chef Soiree, Art in the Park, Walker Percy Symposiums, and the list

 goes on.
 Contact the Covington Downtown Development District, St. Tammany

 Parish Tourist and Convention Commission or St. Tammany West Chamber of